gavinr/stl-process-vacant-parcels/README.md

 # STL Vacant Parcels

-This script is used to merge the CSV of Vacant Parcels generated from the [STL Vacancy Project](https://www.stlvacancy.com/methods.html) and the official [City of St. Louis Parcels Shapefile](https://www.stlouis-mo.gov/data/parcels.cfm) to enable mapping and visualization fo the data.
+This script is used to merge the CSV of Vacant Parcels generated from the [STL Vacancy Project](https://www.stlvacancy.com/methods.html) and the official [City of St. Louis Parcels Shapefile](https://www.stlouis-mo.gov/data/parcels.cfm) to enable mapping and visualization of the data.

 ## The Map